pytroll/fcidecomp/documentation/solution-design/a_runners.rst

 - Intel(R) Xeon(R) Gold 6132 CPU @ 2.60 GHz, 4 Cores
 - 32 GB RAM
-- 149 space on disk
+- 149 GB space on disk

 While registering the runner, ``shell`` is chosen as executor.
 The ``shell`` of choice is ``powershell``.